1985 Hong Kong electoral reform: Background

-The Green Paper: the Further Development of Representative Government in Hong Kong was published in July 1984 before the Sino-British negotiations over the sovereignty of Hong Kong began which marked the intention of first large-scale constitutional reform in the colonial history.
+The Green Paper: the Further Development of Representative Government in Hong Kong was published in July 1984, before the Sino-British negotiations over the sovereignty of Hong Kong were concluded, and marked the intention of first large-scale constitutional reform in the colonial history.
 The 1980 Green Paper stated the continual evolution of the government system including the Executive Council and the Legislative Council.
 The formation of the District Boards and the first direct election in 1982 were followed by the 1980 Green Paper.
 In 1983 the membership of the Urban Council was increased to 30, half of whom were elected from direct constituencies on the further extended franchises.

 A further democratic reform was considered in the Green Paper of 1984 published in July, months before the Sino-British Joint Declaration was signed which the United Kingdom and the People's Republic of China governments agreed on handing over Hong Kong from British to Chinese rule in 1997.